awsdocs/aws-xray-developer-guide/doc-source/xray-console-groups.md

       + **Traces**
       + **Analytics**

 1. Although you can't rename a group, you can update the filter expression\.
-For more information about how to build a filter expression, see [Using filter expressions to search for traces in the console](xray-console-filters.md)\.
+For more information about how to build a filter expression, see [Using filter expressions](xray-console-filters.md)\.
 In the following example, the group filters for fault traces from the service `api.example.com`, where the request URL address contains `example/game`, and response time for requests was greater than or equal to five seconds\.

    ```
    fault = true AND http.url CONTAINS "example/game" AND responsetime >= 5
    ```

 1. In **Insights**, enable or disable insights and insights notifications for the group\.
-For more information about insights, see [Using insights in the AWS X\-Ray console](xray-console-insights.md)\.
+For more information about insights, see [Using X\-Ray insights](xray-console-insights.md)\.
 ![\[Insights check boxes on Group page\]](http://docs.aws.amazon.com/xray/latest/devguide/images/group-insights.png)

 1. In **Tags**, edit tag keys and values\.
 Tag keys must be unique\.
 Tag values are optional; you can delete values, if you want\.
 To delete a tag, choose **X** at the end of the tag's row\.
 For more information about tags, see [Tagging X\-Ray sampling rules and groups](xray-tagging.md)\.